b-n-space/b-n-space/content/articles/2022-white-house-crypto-crackdown-coming.md

 ---
-title: '[wip] Coinbureau analysis of the "FACT SHEET..."'
+title: '[wip] The "FACT SHEET": White House Releases a Framework for Development of Digital Assets'
 description: "[wip] Biden Issued a first-of-its-kind executive order on Crypto directing federal agencies to coordinate their efforts in studying cryptocurrencies."
 img: https://user-images.githubusercontent.com/59807305/190924382-bd2525da-35f4-49d1-9515-5e43b9fd1a2c.jpg